kn1g/posts/article-1-Exchanges.md

 I am a finance PhD student - currently employed as an auditor at Chainsecurity (one of the leading blockchain security companies in the world).
 We audit big projects and get unique insights into them.
 I will introduce my favorite (often - but not only finance related) projects in my blog series: **Disruption or disillusion?** If you are interested follow me @ecofork (twitter) or subscribe here.
 Please, don't let this be a one-man show and start a lively discussion about these topics.
 Topic: **Upcoming Exchange concepts - A farewell to the order book?** *Part 1 - General Introduction and Uniswap*

 Quick reminder on how common markets are classified and how they work.
-If you know it, feel free to skip the next three paragraphs.
+If you know it, feel free to skip the next two paragraphs.

 We usually differ between three different market types.
 -   Dealer market